ignition-is-go/rship-touchdesigner/README.md

 > NOTE: As of 2025/03/21 Rship-Touchdesigner currently supports all primitive data types.
 COMPs/OPs and Python are currently unsupported.

+> Note: The unique ID for a parameter is based on its **name**.
+Changing its **name** will break the connection and create a new target in rship.
+Prefer renaming labels.

 ## Use Notch TOPs

 1. Tag a Notch TOP 'rship' and save the project